symfony/symfony-docs/validation/custom_constraint.rst

 message as its argument and returns an instance of :class:`Symfony\\Component\\Validator\\Violation\\ConstraintViolationBuilderInterface`.
 The ``addViolation()`` method call finally adds the violation to the context.

-.. versionadded:: 4.2
-    The ``UnexpectedValueException`` was introduced in Symfony 4.2.

 Using the new Validator
 -----------------------